WerkRaum Wiesbaden - May 2026

 May 27, 2026, 5.30 p.m. - Where Wiesbaden once bought - and what remained of it

 Bormass, Blumenthal, Horten, Hertie: Kirchgasse and Langgasse were once the beating heart of Wiesbaden’s department store scene.
 But what has become of the glory days of the “department store mile”?
 Join consumer culture expert Janine Seitz on a 60-minute journey of discovery.
-We’ll look behind the facades—from Art Nouveau splendor to the painful history of “Aryanization” during the Nazi era, through the economic miracle, and up to today’s vacant storefronts.
+We’ll look behind the facades—from Art Nouveau splendor to the painful history of “Aryanization” during the Nazi era, through the economic miracle, and on to today’s vacant storefronts.
 We’ll pause at the places where Jewish families once invented modern shopping before they were persecuted and dispossessed.
-A walking tour exploring the evolution of consumption—and the stories of the people who shaped it.
+A walking tour exploring the evolution of consumer culture—and the stories of the people who shaped it.

-• Registration recommended (limited spaces) at infokonsummuseumde or by phone at 0179-99806148
+- Registration recommended (limited spaces) at infokonsummuseumde or by phone at 0176-99806148

-• Meeting point: "KONSUM und ICH" exhibition at WerkRaum Wiesbaden, followed by a walk across Mauritiusplatz to the Galeria Kaufhof (formerly Karstadt), Kaufhof, and LuisenForum department stores
+- Meeting point: "KONSUM und ICH" exhibition at WerkRaum Wiesbaden, followed by a walk across Mauritiusplatz to the Galeria Kaufhof (formerly Karstadt), Kaufhof, and LuisenForum department stores

-• Suggested contribution: 5.00 euros – pay what you can
+- Suggested contribution: 5.00 euros – pay what you can

-• Under 18: free · Groups by request
+- Under 18: free · Groups by request

 Ongoing in the summer semester: The glass classroom at RheinMain University of Applied Sciences